Coined Cuisine

 • Butter - Salted butter is a must for this recipe - trust me... it adds a depth of flavor and helps balance out all of the sweetness.
 If you don't have salted butter on hand, just add about ½ teaspoon of salt to your butter.
 And use the real stuff, no margarine!

 • Marshmallows - I love an ooey gooey Rice Krispie treat, and I don't think you get that texture by using corn syrup.
 So marshmallows are the main squeeze in this recipe.
-I prefer to use the regular-sized ones because I think you get more "fluff" that way, but you can use the mini marshmallows if you want.
+The regular-sized ones have more center fluffiness, but the mini ones melt better (and we also mix some in at the end.)

 • Vanilla Extract - A tablespoon of pure vanilla extract gives these treats such an understated flavor that you'll miss if you skip the ingredient.
 I like to add this in right as the butter melts to ensure the taste is in every bite!